vita-rust/psp2-sys/README.md

 Rust [`std`](http://doc.rust-lang.org/nightly/std/) library.

-The submodules in this crate follow the file hierarchy of the `psp2` headers: so the FFI in the `psp2_sys::kernel::threadmgr` as the ones you would get in C after including `psp2/kernel/threadmgr.h`.
+The submodules in this crate follow the file hierarchy of the `psp2` headers: so the FFI in the `psp2_sys::kernel::threadmgr` are the ones you would get in C after including `psp2/kernel/threadmgr.h`.

 ## Credits